Panettone and Pandoro Flavor, a gourmet revival!

 Creative variations

-Beyond traditional recipes, the market is being boosted by a proliferation of variations: vanilla & honey, chocolate, coffee, and even nut pastes.
-These variations allow brands and artisans to modernize the image of panettone and pandoro, while meeting current expectations in terms of indulgence, differentiation, and taste experience.
+Beyond traditional recipes, the market is energized by a proliferation of variations: vanilla & honey, chocolate, coffee, or nut pastes.
+These variations enable brands and artisans to modernize the image of panettone and pandoro, while meeting current expectations for indulgence, differentiation, and gustatory experience.